Shreeramghimire/Norwegian_Salmon_Lice_Data_Book/README.md

 - Conclusion: Fjord position IS significant

 ### Key Insight
-Inner fjord farms are 3x more likely to be persistent hotspots compared to coastal farms.
+Inner-fjord farms are 3 times more likely to be persistent hotspots compared to coastal farms.
 Hydrodynamic retention creates "trap" conditions where lice larvae remain in the system.

 ## Factor 3: Temperature Regimes
 ### Hypothesis